Repurpose and Recycle

 Sounds simple right?
-It should be - but not labeling your recycling containers properly means guests will just throw everything in the bin.
+It should be - but not labelling your recycling containers properly means guests will just throw everything in the bin.
 Clearly mark your bins.
 Make it easy to be green.
-You can send food leftovers to a charity to be re-purposed for the homeless.
+You can send food leftovers to a charity to be repurposed for the homeless.
 You can recycle your flowers with Floral Angels who distribute them to nursing homes and hospitals.

 Save trees.
 Send Digital Invites

 Do you really need to send those physical invites?
 Consider the trees used to make the paper, the carbon footprint of delivery - and then think about how easy and convenient a digital invite can be.
 All the details are in one place - not left in the glovebox or pinned to the fridge.
 Creating a jazzy website is another possibility.

 We know you weren’t planning to buy any single-use plastic.
 There are some truly classy alternatives around.
 Beautiful palm leaf or bamboo plates.
 Bamboo cutlery, compostable cups and biodegradable cocktail glasses.
 There is absolutely no excuse.

 Don’t Over Feed Them

 Snacks, canapes, starters, mains, supper, late night snacks.
 Over-catering is a common practice at events.
 Food in landfill causes methane emissions.
 Food waste contributes to startling waste stats: an estimated third of all food produced is lost or wasted.
 With these figures in mind, reconsider your food plan.
 Do your guests really need that extra burger at midnight?
 Can you replace any meal with a made-to-order element?